UnstoppableMango/xmage-docker/README.md

 A Docker container for <https://github.com/magefree/mage>.

-Not a Java guy, bear with me.
+Apologies in advance, not a Java guy, bear with me.

 ## Good Stuff